 After we got home paint was requested, so I contained the potential mess by doing some salad spinner art with them.

 Today was the girls’ fortnightly art class.
 It’s at a lovely craft shop near where my family live.
 Today they were designing their own fantasy creatures, which is definitely something they like to do.
-Phoebe is the youngest in the class, but the teacher said that she’s very impressed with her creativity, which was lovely to hear!
+P is the youngest in the class, but the teacher said that she’s very impressed with her creativity, which was lovely to hear!
 After class, the girls carried on colouring in, whilst I caught up with my friends and had a coffee.

 In the afternoon, I set out a play dough invitation including homemade cinnamon play dough, feathers, pipe cleaners, googly eyes and wooden bats and pumpkins.
 Lots of monsters were made and stories told about them whilst we listened to the soundtrack to Harry Potter and the Philosopher’s Stone.